hopsoft/field_mapper/README.md

     end
     ```

-3. Define a Twitter user class.
+3. Then we define a Twitter user class that maps onto our standard.

     ```ruby
     class TwitterUser < FieldMapper::Custom::Plat